Monetag

 |---|---|

-| Automated format selection reduces hands-on optimization work. | Some formats can feel aggressive, depending on your audience and niche. |
+| Automated format selection reduces hands-on optimization work. | Some formats may feel intrusive depending on audience and site layout. |

-| Multiple ad types can be activated from a single tag. | Earnings can fluctuate heavily by geography, device mix, and traffic quality. |
+| Multiple ad types can be activated from a single tag. | Earnings may vary by geography, device mix, and traffic quality. |

-| Useful for sites that can’t—or don’t want to—rely on classic display-only monetization. | May not be a fit for publishers prioritizing strict brand safety or premium-only ads. |
+| Useful for sites that can’t—or don’t want to—depend only on classic display-only monetization. | May not suit publishers that require strict brand safety standards or premium-only ad inventory. |

 - Higher Earnings Potential